galyasteffano/stelligent-nu/02-s3/README.md

 _How could you use "aws s3 cp" or "aws s3 sync" command to modify the permissions on the file?_

+> both have an acl flag

 (Hint: see the list of [Canned ACLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).)

 ##### Question: Changing Permissions

 _Is there a way you can change the permissions on the file without re-uploading it?_

+> yes, put-object-acl works like a charm

 #### Lab 2.2.3: Using the API from the CLI